weiluen/zazu-clement-theme/readme.md

-## Light Theme
+## Clement Theme

-A light theme example written in SASS with node/gulp.
+A simple, spacious and clean theme for Zazu.

 [View a demo](https://tinytacoteam.github.io/zazu-theme-playbook/#Eric-Jackson/zazu-clement-theme)